rhysd/vim-optparse/README.md

 "   Options:
 "     --hoge=VALUE : description of hoge, must have value
 "     --foo        : description of foo
-"     --[no-]bar   : description of bar, contradictable
+"     --[no-]bar   : description of bar, deniable
 "     --baz, -b    : description of baz, has short option "
 " => {